Vector35/community-themes/README.md

 Welcome to the Binary Ninja Community Themes repository.

+## Using themes

-To install a theme, copy the `.bntheme` file to a `themes/` or `community-themes/` directory in your [user folder](https://docs.binary.ninja/getting-started/index.html#user-folder).
+To install a single theme, simply download the `bntheme` it into your [user folder](https://docs.binary.ninja/getting-started.html#user-folder) `themes/` or `community-themes/`.

+Alternatively, clone the entire community repository into a folder called `community-themes` inside of your user folder [user folder](https://docs.binary.ninja/getting-started.html#user-folder) to be able to choose from all of them.

+## Contributing Themes

 To submit a theme, simply issue a [pull request](https://github.com/Vector35/community-themes/pulls) adding your theme file.
-It is not necessary to add screenshots; we'll create the previews for you and post them below.
+It is not necessary to add screenshots; we'll create the previews for you and post them below since we prefer them to show uniform content.
 Sample themes are available from the [api repo](https://github.com/Vector35/binaryninja-api/tree/dev/themes).

-Below the community theme submissions you will find previews for themes that come default on Binary Ninja.

-## Theme Submission Previews
+## Previews

 ### 35c3
 from [Alexeyan](https://github.com/Alexeyan)